Camille Prats

-Sheena Patricia Camille Quiambao Prats-Yambao (/tl/; born June 20, 1985), popularly known as Camille Prats, is a Filipino actress, TV host, businesswoman, and public speaker.
-She gained prominence for her lead role in the 1995 film Sarah...
+Sheena Patricia Camille Quiambao Prats-Yambao (/tl/; born June 20, 1985), popularly known as Camille Prats, is a Filipino actress, TV host, public speaker, and businesswoman, who gained prominence for her title role in the 1995 film Sarah...
 Ang Munting Prinsesa (Philippine adaptation of A Little Princess).

 Career

-In 1990, Prats began her career as a grand finalist in "Little Miss Philippines", a segment of the variety show Eat Bulaga!.
-This led to her regular appearances in ABS-CBN's children's program Ang TV.

-In 1993, Prats was included as one of the main cast in Oki Doki Doc starring Aga Muhlach.
+Prats debuted in 1990 as a grand finalist in Little Miss Philippines, a segment of the variety show Eat Bulaga!.
+She later became a regular on the ABS-CBN children's program Ang TV.
+In 1993, she joined the cast of Oki Doki Doc, starring Aga Muhlach.

-In 1995, Prats catapulted to fame when she starred in the hit movie Sarah...
-Ang Munting Prinsesa, a Philippine adaptation of the anime Princess Sarah, which was in turn based on Frances Hodgson Burnett children's novel A Little Princess.
+In 1995, Prats starred as Princess Sarah in the film Sarah...
+Ang Munting Prinsesa, a Philippine adaptation of the anime, A Little Princess.

-In 1997, at age 12, Prats performed on ASAP's second anniversary concert at the Araneta Coliseum.

-In 1999, Prats was chosen to be the main lead of the youth-oriented show G-mik.
-She was paired with Stefano Mori, Miko Samson, and Danilo Barrios.
-Her older brother, John Prats, was part of the show too.
-Prats was also one of the lead cast members of ABS-CBN afternoon soap opera Marinella together with then child stars Shaina Magdayao and Serena Dalrymple.

-In early 2000s, Prats also became part of several ABS-CBN sitcoms like Arriba, Arriba!
-(2000–2003) with Jolina Magdangal and Home Along Da Airport (2003–2005) with Dolphy.
-She played her first villain role in the first Philippine action-drama soap opera Basta't Kasama Kita starring Judy Ann Santos and Robin Padilla.
+At age 12, Prats was the youngest performer at the second anniversary concert for ASAP at the Araneta Coliseum.
+In 1999, Prats starred as the main lead in the youth-oriented show G-mik alongside Stefano Mori, Miko Samson, and Danilo Barrios.
+Her brother, John Prats, was also part of the cast.
+That same year, she appeared on the afternoon drama Marinella with Shaina Magdayao and Serena Dalrymple.
+During the early 2000s, Prats appeared on several ABS-CBN sitcoms, including Arriba, Arriba!
+(2000–2003) and Home Along Da Airport (2003–2005).
+She played her first villain role in the action-drama series Basta't Kasama Kita, starring Judy Ann Santos and Robin Padilla.

-In 2005, Prats left ABS-CBN and Star Magic and moved to rival network, GMA Network.
-She starred in her first Kapuso teleserye, Kung Mamahalin Mo Lang Ako.

-In 2006, Prats joined Richard Gutierrez in Captain Barbell as his leading lady.

-In 2009, Prats was allowed to be part of the horror film T2 distributed by Star Cinema.
-She was also invited in Kapamilya Deal or No Deal, seen on ABS-CBN.
-But she confirmed via PEP.com that she will remain a GMA contract actress.
+Prats left ABS-CBN in 2005 and transferred to GMA Network.
+She starred in her first series for the network, Kung Mamahalin Mo Lang Ako.
+The following year, she starred opposite Richard Gutierrez in Captain Barbell.
+In 2009, Prats appeared in the Star Cinema horror film T2.
+Although invited to appear on Kapamilya Deal or No Deal on ABS-CBN, Prats confirmed she would remain a GMA contract artist.

-In 2015, Prats was honoured with her own star on the Eastwood City Walk of Fame.

-Prats was the host of the decade long running Kapuso talk show, MARS.
-In 2022, she renewed her exclusive Sparkle contract and exclusive GMA Network contract.
-In 2023, Prats made an acting comeback in Philippine television with the series AraBella.
+From 2012 to 2022, Prats hosted the talk show MARS.
+After the show ended, she renewed her contract with GMA Network and returned to television with the series AraBella in 2023.

-In 2025, Prats took on her first dual role as Olive, who struggles with Munchausen syndrome by proxy (MSbP), and her twin sister Jade in the TV series Mommy Dearest.
-At the same time, to promote her series, she also appears on Kapamilya variety show, It's Showtime, which GMA airs together with Kapamilya Channel, A2Z and All TV.
-This also marks her return to Channel 2 previously held by ABS-CBN until 2020 after 21 years.
+In 2025, Prats played a dual role in the series Mommy Dearest.
+She portrayed Jade and her twin sister Olive, a character with Munchausen syndrome by proxy.
+She promoted the series on the variety show It's Showtime, marking her return to the ABS-CBN frequencies after 21 years.